Regular spending on your credit card in a foreign country can sting you in ways you might not even know about.

 Travel money cards may also charge the following fees:

-- Application fees: charged for initially ordering the card
+- Application fees for initially ordering the card

-- Top up and reloading fees: if you run out of cash you might have to pay up to $15 to put more on.
+- Top up and reloading fees if you run out of cash (up to $15).

-- Inactivity fees: Not using the card for a month could lead to an inactivity fee as high as $4.
+- Inactivity fees for using the card for a month, which could be as high as $4.